Burgundy 4-Day Bike Tour

 - Group sizes that don’t exceed 14 guests on a scheduled departure

-- Wine tastings, and cooking classes as outlined in the itinerary
+- Wine tastings as outlined in the itinerary

 - Entrance fees to historic sites, fascinating museums, and scenic natural parks